PCem Migration Guide

 and other encapsulated or compressed formats.

-86Box supports Iomega Zip 250 disks, which require Zip 250 support to be enabled at a drive level in the Other removable devices settings page.
+On top of the Iomega Zip 100, 86Box supports Zip 250 and generic removable disks, which can be set as removable disk drive models in the Other removable devices settings page.
 Magneto-optical (MO) is also supported, as another removable medium which provides more storage than Zip disks: up to 1.3 GB per cartridge.

 Cassette formats